alpine-docker/helm/README.md

     alias helm="docker run -ti --rm -v $(pwd):/apps -v ~/.kube/config:/root/.kube/config alpine/helm:2.9.0"
     help --help

+# Why use it

+Mostly it is used during CI/CD (continuous integration and continuous delivery) or as part of an automated build/deployment

 # The Processes to build this image

 * Enable Travis CI cronjob on this repo to run build daily on master branch